recumbent/build-it-right-2019/PITCHME.md

 Elm places constraints on us
 - It has a narrow focus, it exists to create web client applications and nothing else
-- The language and type system is deliberately limited, this makes it easier to learn without particularly limiting your ability to express models and logic
+- The language and type system is deliberately limited - no higher kinded types for example
-- You have a very limited capability to interact directly with javascript - there is no Foreign Function Interfac
+- You have a very limited capability to interact directly with javascript - there is no Foreign Function Interface
 - BUT

 ---